alcibiadesc/GoFire/README.md

 </details>

-# Can I use it for my personal use?
+## Can I use it for my personal use?

 **short answer:** Yes.

 **long answer:** Zero problem, the data is associated with your google account and the database is protected in Firebase while the free firebase spark program exist I have no problem to share it use.

+## Why you build this app?
+😴 I was tired of using 300 excels to track my income sources and to see what is my real profits 😴